sisl/AdaptiveStressTestingToolbox/README.rst

 ===============================
 Adaptive Stress Testing Toolbox
 ===============================
+v2020.09.01.dev1

 |build-status| |docs| |coverage| |license|

 ========
 Overview
 ========

-A toolbox for worst-case validation of autonomous policies
+A toolbox for worst-case validation of autonomous policies.

 Adaptive Stress Testing is a worst-case validation method for autonomous policies.
 This toolbox is being actively developed by the Stanford Intelligent Systems Lab.